velis74/django-project-base/docs/introduction.md

 ## What is django-project-base?

-This project removes the boilerplate associated with project / user handling: We start with a project.
-Everything revolves around it: users, roles, permissions, tags, etc. This project makes it easy to work on that premise: it provides foundations for user profiles, oauth authentication, permissions, projects, tagging, etc.
+Django project base is a library that simplifies project/user handling by removing boilerplate code.
+The library operates under the premise that a project is at the center of everything, including users, roles, permissions, tags, and other related entities.
+Django project base provides the foundation for user profiles, OAuth authentication, permissions, projects, tagging, and more, making it easy for developers to focus on their own project.

-In order to take advantage of all this, just enable desired middleware and extend the models.
-This project will take care of the groundwork while you focus on your own project.

-This is a django library, based on django-rest-framework with DynamicForms and Django REST Registration integration.
+To use the library, developers can simply enable the desired middleware and extend the models.
+Django project base will take care of the groundwork, leaving developers free to focus on their own project.
+The library is built on django-rest-framework, with DynamicForms and Django REST Registration integration.

 ## Why django-project-base?

-Functionalities provided:
+Functionalities Provided:

-- A base Project definition and editor for it.
-Extend as you like.
+- A base project definition and editor that can be extended as needed
-- User profile editor.
-Manage emails, confirmations, social connections
+- User profile editor for managing emails, confirmations, and social connections
-- Support for REST-based authentication / session creation
+- Support for REST-based authentication and session creation
-- Session / user caching for speed
+- Session and user caching for improved speed
-- Project users editor.
-Invite users to project.
-Assign them into roles.
+- Project users editor for inviting users to a project and assigning them to specific roles
-- Roles management & rights assignment.
+- Roles management and rights assignment
-- Tags editor & manager + support API for marking tagged items with their colours or icons
+- Tags editor and manager with API support for marking tagged items with colors or icons
-- Various Vue components for visualising the above in browsers
+- Various Vue components for visualizing the above in web browsers.